kfarivar/Masters_thesis/README.md

 * A synthetic dataset such as 3dident could help us isolate the factors that contribute to adversarial susceptibility.

-* I also create simple toy datasets for furthur comparision.
+* I also create simple toy datasets and showed that it is possible to train a 100\% robust model using the standard supervised training pipeline.

 * for more information see [report](https://github.com/kfarivar/Masters_thesis/blob/main/thesis.pdf).